timbowler/Springboard/capstone_project_proposal.md

 3. What data are you going to use for this?
 How will you acquire this data?

-    The Ames Housing dataset compiled by Dean De Cock and used as a Kaggle competition used by data science students looking to expand their skill set.
+    The Ames Housing dataset compiled by Dean De Cock and used as a Kaggle competition by data science students looking to expand their skill set.
 The data is available at the [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) website.

 4. In brief, outline your approach to solving this problem (knowing that this might change later).
 What are your deliverables?
 Typically, this would include code, along with a paper and/or a slide deck.